Tom Lund: Club career

 As a youth, Lund was talented in every sport he attempted.
 He played handball, bandy and ice hockey for the Lillestrøm first teams well into his football career.
 After winning a local track and field tournament in 1971, he briefly considered practicing decathlon, with the goal of qualifying for the 1976 Olympics.
 Nonetheless, football was always his main focus.

-He debuted for the Lillestrøm first team on 7 May 1967 at the age of 16.
+Lund debuted for the Lillestrøm first team on 7 May 1967 at the age of 16.
 They played in the third division, and were close to relegation.
 Lund quickly became considered by far the best player on the team, and one of the best in Norway.
 He made his debut on the national team in 1971, at the age of 20.
 Meanwhile, the club kept slowly improving, and spent several years close to promotion.

 While in the third division, Lund struggled economically, and received offers from many top Norwegian clubs.
 But his biggest offer came in 1973 from Ajax, then the best club in Europe, who wanted him to fill the gap left by Johan Cruyff.
 The negotiations were national news in Norway and in the Netherlands.
 Lund was offered around 1 million kroner for a two-year contract (equivalent to around 8 million kroner, or €800,000, in 2024), the highest for any Norwegian player at the time.
 Lund was close to accepting, but eventually declined the offer, in large part because he thought the contract was too long.
 He later turned down offers from Real Madrid, Leeds United, Middlesbrough, Bayern Munich, and Feyenoord, among others.

-In 1973, after seven seasons of playing, Lund and Lillestrøm finally promoted to the second division.
+In 1973, after seven seasons of playing, Lund and Lillestrøm were finally promoted to the second division.
 They dominated the 1974 season, losing only a single game to secure promotion to the first division, while reaching the quarter finals in the cup.
 Lund scored 21 out of 44 goals for the team.
 They entered the 1975 season as the best team in Norway.
 After 10 out of 22 matches played, Lillestrøm was in first.
 However, in their tenth game, against Fredrikstad, Lund tore his ankle.
 He had to sit out several weeks to get surgery.
 The team lost every match without Lund.
 He struggled with injury for the rest of the season, and Lillestrøm placed seventh.